phluid61/internet-drafts/file-scheme/draft.md

 `path-absolute` rule.

 Note that comparison of drive letters in DOS or Windows file paths is case-insensitive.
-Some implementations therefore canonicalize drive letters in file URIs by converting them to uppercase.
+Some usages of file URIs therefore canonicalize drive letters by converting them to uppercase.

 ### Relative Paths  {#ext-relative}